asteyven/SET08103-base/labs/lab01/README.md

 ### Basic Docker Usage

-Docker and containers are covered in [Lecture 05](../../lectures/lecture05/).
+Docker and containers are covered in [Unit 03a](../../units/unit03/unit03a.md).
 Here we are looking at the basic commands to get us started.

 Docker works by providing application containers.
 Several container images already exist for our use: go to [Docker Hub](https://hub.docker.com/) and search to see the available options.
 This means we can launch applications easily via Docker, including infrastructure services like web servers and databases.